 In some areas, including larger cities, taxis must be accessible to wheelchair users.
 Unless the driver has an exemption certificate they must allow a guide dog, hearing dog or assistance dog to travel in the taxi; the dog should wear its harness and identifying jacket.
 A driver with an exemption certificate should display a 'notice of exemption' on the taxi windscreen.

 If you have a Blue Badge that allows you to park in restricted areas, you can now use it in the European Union but check the concessionary parking rules in the country you are visiting before you travel.
 If you are hiring a car, make sure the insurance you are offered is adequate and appropriate to cover your disability.

-Whatever mode of transport you use for your holiday, you are making a contract for the provision of a service that is covered by the Consumer Rights Act 2015.
-This law gives you rights against a trader, such as a tour operator or a travel agent.
+The Package Travel Regulations define what a 'package' and what 'linked travel arrangements' are.
+Not all combinations of travel services - transport, accommodation, car, motorcycle and other vehicle rental - are covered under these Regulations.
+However, you are making a contract for the provision of a service (or services) that is also covered by the Consumer Rights Act 2015.
 The service you receive must be carried out with reasonable care and skill, within a reasonable time (if time is not fixed by the contract) and you are only required to pay a reasonable price for the service unless the price (or the way in which the price is worked out) is fixed as part of the contract.

 Anything said or written down by a trader (or someone acting on their behalf) about their business or the service forms part of the contract if you take that information into consideration before you agree the contract; it also applies if you make a decision about the service, based on that information, after the contract is made.